 Debora V. Thompson, Associate Professor of Marketing, McDonough School of Business, Georgetown University

 Meghan's guest lectures enrich my Principles of Marketing class at Georgetown.
 She comes well prepared and shares the depth of orchestration involved in public relations campaigns that may not be so visible on the surface.

 Meghan Roman is the founder and principal of Stonerose Advisors.
-From Silicon Valley to Washington DC, Meghan has designed and implemented PR campaigns for more than 30 start-ups, global corporations, and venture capital firms for more than a decade.
-Meghan has guided clients through every stage of growth and has led a number of companies through successful exits.
-Her clients have appeared in Bloomberg, CNBC, Financial Times, Forbes, Huffington Post, TechCrunch and The Wall Street Journal, gained recognition in popular social media and across the Web.
+From Silicon Valley to Washington DC, Meghan has designed and implemented PR campaigns for more than 30 start-ups, global corporations, and venture capital firms.
+She has helped clients build their digital brand and earn press exposure in Bloomberg, CNBC, Forbes, Re/Code, TechCrunch and The Wall Street Journal.

 At Stonerose, Meghan serves as a communications advisor to New Atlantic Ventures (NAV.VC) and select companies in its portfolio.
 She has also been tapped as an expert resource by industry colleagues to collaboratively build and execute PR programs for NEA, Menlo Ventures and Venrock.

 Prior to starting Stonerose, Meghan spent four years as a communications director at Horn Group, a San Francisco and New York-based agency specializing in public relations, interactive design, and social media.
 She was recruited to serve on the west-coast senior leadership team, providing client service and counsel to the firm on operational matters, growth strategies, business development and employee development.
 There, she created customized programs to help Silicon Valley-based venture-backed start ups raise and promote venture capital funding, manage merger and acquisition activity and litigation issues and introduce unprecedented technologies.